willy-it-wonka/GitHub-Repositories-Viewer/README.md

 ## Description
-This application provides a REST API that allows users to retrieve data about non-fork repositories from the GitHub API, associated with a specific username, along with detailed information about the branches of each repository.
+This application provides REST API to retrieve data about non-fork repositories from the GitHub API, associated with the specified username, along with detailed information about the branches of each repository.
 </br></br>

 ## Technologies